Oblivionburn/Dirge-of-Sorrows/README.md

 - Single enemy squad for combat testing
 - Dispatching additional squads to player base on map
 - Context menu to handle selection of a squad when there's multiple in one location
+- Generation of enemy squads on maps with increasing amount/difficulty/equipment
+- AI to control enemy squad movement on map
+- Enemy squads capturing towns
+- Losing level/map if enemy squad reaches player base (forced to retreat back to Worldmap)
 #
 ### Planned features not yet implemented:
+- Additional runes for combat
 - Right-clicking squads on map to view their characters/formation
 - Maybe very slow income/gold generation from controlled towns (not sure about this yet since it can easily break the game economy/progression)
-- Generation of enemy squads on maps with increasing amount/difficulty/equipment
-- AI to control enemy squad movement on map
-- Enemy squads capturing towns
-- Losing game (or just the level?) if enemy squad reaches player base
 - Character stat/xp/level progression
 - Maybe character skill progression (e.g. an Armor skill that increases Physical Defense and decreases EP Cost of armor)
 - Adding more music for variety